FOSS4GAcademy/GST103FOSS4GLabs/Module 2 Lab/QGIS 2.8/Module 2 Lab.md

 ![Normalized Layers](figures/Normalized_Layers.png "Normalized Layers")

 You have taken the initial steps to normalize the data.
-There are two more layers that we will put in the SpatiaLite database, rivers and lakes, however, KML files are always in a geographic CRS of WGS 1984 (EPSG:4326).
+There are two more layers that we will put in the SpatiaLite database; rivers and lakes.
+However, KML files are always in a geographic CRS of WGS 1984 (EPSG:4326).
 These KML files can be repojected when importing into the SpatiaLite database without having to be converted to another format.

 14. Save your project.